OutSystems/docs-support/src/troubleshooting/application-lifecycle/resource-nowait-specified.md

 Note that there is a similar setting for `<SessionDatabaseConfiguration ProviderKey="Oracle">`.
 Typically you don't want to change this one.

 3. Increase the value in the setting.
-E.g. change `600` to `1200` or `1800`
+For example, change `600` to `1200` or `1800`

 4. Run the configuration tool:

     * For .NET, locate the shortcut in the Start menu.
 After opening the Configuration Tool, click "Apply and Exit".
-Allow restart of all services.You do not need to execute installation of Service Center;
+Allow restart of all services.
+You don't need to execute installation of Service Center;

     * For Java, run /opt/outsystems/platform/configurationtool.sh.
-Do not change any settings.
+Don't change any settings.
 Allow restart of all services.
-You do not need to execute installation of Service Center.
+You don't need to execute installation of Service Center.

 ## More information